Mind maps – are they useful for project managers?

 We all keep looking for more innovative and effective ways of managing our precious time.
 We all try to be creative, remember more and solve problems more effectively.
 We move towards more agile ways of managing projects.
-We try different online and offline tools helping us reach our goals or supporting us in everyday life.
-We use Pomodoro technique to manage our time, we use project planning and monitoring software to support project management.
-Still very often we spend a lot of time trying to analyse complex problems and come up with solutions, too much time.
+We try different online and offline tools to help us reach our goals or support us daily.
+We use the Pomodoro technique to manage our time and project planning and monitoring software to support project management.
+Still, very often, we spend much time trying to analyse complex problems and come up with solutions, too much time.
 Are we missing something?
 Why not try mind mapping in project management?

 Mind Mapping is a simple and effective tool supporting the work of the Project Manager.
-It is believed that also Agile development processes are good candidates for using mind maps.
-This technique allows you to organise information in a non- linear way ensuring free and natural flow of ideas and allowing easy management of those ideas.
+It is believed that Agile development processes are good candidates for using mind maps.
+This technique allows you to organise information in a non-linear way, ensuring the free and natural flow of ideas and enabling easy management of those ideas.

-Mind Mapping is a technique created by Tony Buzan in 1970 and it helps to resolve problems and increases the effectiveness of the analysis by allowing the left hemisphere to supervise and control the process and right hemisphere to discover and boost creativity.
-In the left hemisphere information is being processed in linear, logical and analytical way.
-Right hemisphere is responsible for creative thinking, visualisation, receiving colours, paintings, and rhythms.
-This is also where intuition and imagination happens.
-Mind map allows you to present a structure of the problem as a simple picture where the organisation of your thoughts is legible and complete.
+Mind Mapping is a technique created by Tony Buzan in 1970, and it helps to resolve problems and increases the effectiveness of the analysis by allowing the left hemisphere to supervise and control the process and the right hemisphere to discover and boost creativity.
+In the left hemisphere, information is processed in linear, logical and analytical ways.
+The right hemisphere is responsible for creative thinking, visualisation, receiving colours, paintings, and rhythms.
+This is also where intuition and imagination happen.
+A mind map allows you to present a structure of the problem as a simple picture where the organisation of your thoughts is legible and complete.

 How to use it?

-Mind map uses words, lines, symbols, associations, colours, shapes, sizes and a variety of graphical forms in order to boost brains stimulation and present a full picture of given problem.
-All the information on the definition of the project, meeting notes or the audit report can be organised in the form of map of related branches.
+Mind map uses words, lines, symbols, associations, colours, shapes, sizes and various graphical forms to boost brain stimulation and present a complete picture of a given problem.
+All the information on the definition of the project, meeting notes or the audit report can be organised in the form of a map of related branches.
 The project becomes the focal point of the image, from which branches spread in the form of plans, the structure of the work, costs and resources.
-Tree allows you to organise all the information in the system branches that you can combine and group focusing on the detail of smallest elements while not losing sight of the full picture of the project.
+The tree allows you to organise all the information in the system branches that you can combine and group, focusing on the details of the smallest elements while not losing sight of the complete picture of the project.

 Where to use it?

 Mind mapping can be widely used in many areas of project management.
-In addition to being an indispensable tool for building the structure of the project, a stimulator of creativity in brainstorming sessions, meetings management system or a way of formatting project documentation, mind mapping effectively supports the process of learning and memorising.
-Using Mind mapping in project management can also allow for easier absorption of information, as well as to use them more effectively.
+In addition to being an indispensable tool for building the structure of the project, a stimulator of creativity in brainstorming sessions, meetings management systems or a way of formatting project documentation, mind mapping effectively supports the process of learning and memorising.
+Using Mind mapping in project management can also allow for easier absorption of information and to use them more effectively.